 Security & Safety

-Airport staff and security tolerate overnight sleepers, so you likely won’t be bothered for trying to rest.
+Airport staff and security tolerate overnight sleepers, so you likely won’t be bothered trying to rest.

 At the time of this update, we have no reports from travellers commenting on safety issues at Bogota Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review